pulsar-edit/documentation/docs/getting-started/dependencies-for-some-community-packages.md

 It’s extremely likely that your system already has a working version of Python; if not, you can install Python 3 from your distro’s package manager.

 You can verify that your system has all the needed tools by running `ppm install --check`.
+(Depending on how you installed Pulsar, you might need to install shell commands first, as described in the [Adding terminal commands](/getting-started/adding-terminal-commands/#macos) article.)

 ## macOS